 (b) may have regard to circumstances existing before the commencement but not to conduct engaged in before the commencement.

-[Section 15C inserted by No. 47 of 2006 s.
+[Section 15C inserted: No. 47 of 2006 s.
 23.]

 15D.
 Tenant not to engage in unconscionable conduct

 (1) A tenant under a retail shop lease shall not, in connection with the lease, engage in conduct that is, in all the circumstances, unconscionable.